SiliconLabs/wiseconnect-wifi-bt-sdk/examples/at_commands/teraterm/bt_per/readme.md

 ![PER Stats command](./resources/per-rx-stats.png)

-Refer to the [BLUTOOTH Programming Reference Manual](https://docs.silabs.com/rs9116/wiseconnect/rs9116w-bt-classic-at-command-prm/latest/08-bt-classic-commands) for further details on how to change the parameters.
+Refer to the [Bluetooth Classic Programming Reference Manual](https://docs.silabs.com/rs9116/wiseconnect/rs9116w-bt-classic-at-command-prm/latest/08-bt-classic-commands) for further details on how to change the parameters.